ovace/art/essays/how-to-become-a-good-programmer.md

 General tools and applied topics which you should consider learning.

 But do not forget: algorithms are as important than tools, since a single algorithm can be used by one thousand tools.
-The ideal is to take a middle path and learn both.
+The ideal is to take a middle path and learn both at the same time:

+- learn the tools first to see how things are useful
+- learn the theory to see why the tool is made that way, how to improve it, and what are it's theoretical limitations

+### Where tools come from

+Tools are not magic esoteric objects given by God to man.

+Every piece of software has been code by some human at some point in time.

+Understanding where the tool comes from, who created it, in which package it is distributed, can give you great insight about what it does.

+Whenever you use a command line utility on Ubuntu, check what package it comes from.

 ### OS choice